ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

 ----------

 This is where files loaded into MDANSE are displayed.
-Trajectories and results of analyses are distinctly separated as ‘mmtk trajectory' and ‘netcdf data' respectively.
+Trajectories and results of analyses are distinctly separated as 'mmtk trajectory' and 'netcdf data' respectively.
 To proceed, you need to double-click on a file name here to bring it to the Working panel.
 This can be done multiple times for each file.